HigherOrderCO/Bend/docs/syntax.md

 It's also possible to define functions using HVM syntax.
 This can be thought of as a way to write "HVM assembly" directly in a Bend program.
+You can find the reference of this syntax in the [HVM paper](https://github.com/HigherOrderCO/HVM/blob/main/paper/PAPER.pdf).

 This is meant for writing things that would otherwise be hard or impossible to write in normal Bend syntax.